COVID-19: Ablakwa casts doubt on Ghana’s ability to attain herd immunity

 North Tongu Member of Parliament, Samuel Okudzeto Ablakwa has said Ghana cannot attain herd immunity in the quest to defeat the coronavirus pandemic.

-Government, he added, could only provide for GH¢300milion in the 2022 budget for vaccine purchases.
+Government, he added, could only provide for GHS300milion in the 2022 budget for vaccine purchases.

-At a generous US$10 average cost per dose, he said, that allocation will cater for only a 2.5million double-vaccinated Ghanaians, he added
+At a generous $10 average cost per dose, he said, that allocation will cater for only a 2.5million double-vaccinated Ghanaians, he added

 The month of December has been declared by the GHS had as the vaccination month.